Westminster St Margaret and St John: Governance

 A map showing the wards of Westminster Metropolitan Borough as they appeared in 1916.

 St Margaret was an ancient parish, governed by a vestry and within the City and Liberty of Westminster.
 Before 1542 the parish included territory between the church of St Clement Danes and the Palace of Westminster, that became part of the parish of St Martin in the Fields.

 The Commission for Building Fifty New Churches was set up to build new churches for populous parishes in the London area and Church of St John the Evangelist was completed in 1728.
 To coincide with this, a new parish of St John the Evangelist for civil and ecclesiastical purposes was split off from St Margaret in 1727.

 Despite the split, the two parishes continued to be governed by a single vestry and were commonly known as Westminster St Margaret and St John.

 The two parishes were grouped into the Westminster District in 1855 when they came within the area of responsibility of the Metropolitan Board of Works.
 St Margaret elected 30 members the district board and St John elected 27 members.

 Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the parishes of both St Margaret Westminster and St John the Evangelist within the Westminster District Boards of Works were divided into three wards each (electing vestrymen): St Margaret No. 1 (12), St Margaret No. 2 (9), St Margaret No. 3 (15), St John the Evangelist No. 1 (9), St John the Evangelist No. 2 (15) and St John the Evangelist No. 3 (12).

 The local authority was renamed as the St Margaret and St John Combined Vestry in 1887.

 In 1889 the parishes became part of the County of London.
 The united parishes unsuccessfully petitioned for incorporation as a municipal borough on 19 January 1897.
 In 1900 they became part of the Metropolitan Borough of Westminster.
-St Margaret and St John was abolished as a civil parish in 1922.
+On 1 April 1922 the parish was abolished to form City of Westminster.